Every home recording studio needs a pair of good studio headphones. You need them for listening, recording, mixing, and mastering.

 10. Sony MDR-7506

 Sony MDR-7506 is one of the most popular affordable headphones among home studio owners.
-This is a closed-back professional headphone for mixing and mastering purposes.
+This is a closed-back studio headphone for mixing and mastering purposes.
 Although it’s an affordable product, it has an amazing sound and quality.
 Perhaps there are no studios that don’t have at least one of these studio headphones.

 MDR-7506 has a very flat frequency spectrum, produces amazing sound, and is a great choice for mixing.
 Has high quality, 40mm drivers, passive noise isolation, 63 ohms of impedance, and covers frequency from 10Hz to 20kHz.
 You won’t be disappointed by the quality of the Sony MDR.